Jonah-Schmidt/Werwolf/README.md

+1. Install NodeJS

+2. Fill the Config '.env'

-With NodeJS installed run the commands below to install the dependencys and start the bot:
+3. Run the commands below to install the dependencys and start the bot:

 npm i